 Self-custodial wallets are highly safe if the user follows best practices for wallet security and employs robust safety measures.
 Examples include hardware wallets like Tangem Wallet and paper wallets.

-The benefits and drawbacks of custodial wallets
+Disadvantages of custodial wallets

 The main disadvantage of custodial wallets is that you must entrust your funds and private keys to a third party.
 These service providers will almost always require identity verification (KYC).
 You will also have to worry about losing your funds if this third-party provider is hacked.